SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 ```
 Working with submodules can be tricky; however, the steps above should work in most cases.
 For full documentation on the `git submodule` command, see: [https://git-scm.com/docs/git-submodule](https://git-scm.com/docs/git-submodule){:target="_blank" rel="noopener"}.

-There should not be any need to modify code in either of the submodules manually; they are meant to be identical across all of the individual SEFSC FATES GitHub Documentation sites.
+There should not be any need to modify code in either of the submodules manually; they are meant to be identical across all of the individual SEFSC GitHub Documentation sites.
 They need only to be properly updated in local working copies before submitting any changes back to GitHub.
 Both submodules are also automatically synchronized in GitHub with changes in the source [MattGrossi-NOAA/documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"} repository via GitHub Actions as configured in the `.github/workflows/sync_theme.yml` file.
-For the MattGrossi-NOAA/SEFSC-FATES-documentation-jekyll-skeleton repository, that file can be found [here](https://github.com/MattGrossi-NOAA/SEFSC-FATES-documentation-jekyll-skeleton/blob/gh-pages/.github/workflows/sync_theme.yml){:target="_blank" rel="noopener"}.
+For the MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton repository, that file can be found [here](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/blob/gh-pages/.github/workflows/sync_theme.yml){:target="_blank" rel="noopener"}.